Basking shark: Life history

-Basking sharks do not hibernate, and are active year-round.
+Basking sharks do not hibernate and are active year-round.
 In winter, basking sharks often move to deeper depths, even down to 900 m and have been tracked making vertical movements consistent with feeding on overwintering zooplankton.

 Surfacing behaviors

 They are slow-moving sharks (feeding at about 2 knot) and do not evade approaching boats (unlike great white sharks).
 They are not attracted to chum.

-Though the basking shark is large and slow, it can breach, jumping entirely out of the water.
+The basking shark is large and slow, but it can breach jump entirely out of the water.
 This behaviour could be an attempt to dislodge parasites or commensals.
 Such interpretations are speculative, however, and difficult to verify; breaching in large marine animals such as whales and sharks might equally well be intraspecific threat displays of size and strength.

 Migration

 Argos system satellite tagging of 20 basking sharks in 2003 confirmed basking sharks move thousands of kilometres during the summer and winter, seeking the richest zooplankton patches, often along ocean fronts.
 They shed and renew their gill rakers in an ongoing process, rather than over one short period.

 A 2009 study tagged 25 sharks off the coast of Cape Cod, Massachusetts, and indicated at least some migrate south in the winter.
 Remaining at depths between 200 and 1000 m for many weeks, the tagged sharks crossed the equator to reach Brazil.
 One individual spent a month near the mouth of the Amazon River.
 They may undertake this journey to aid reproduction.

 On 23 June 2015, a 20 ft, 7716 lb basking shark was caught accidentally by a fishing trawler in the Bass strait near Portland, Victoria, in southeast Australia, the first basking shark caught in the region since the 1930s, and only the third reported in the region in 160 years.
 The whole shark was donated to the Victoria Museum for research, instead of the fins being sold for use in shark fin soup.

-While basking sharks are not infrequently seen in the Mediterranean Sea and records exist in the Dardanelles Strait, it is unclear whether they historically reached into deeper basins of Sea of Marmara, Black Sea and Azov Sea.
+While basking sharks are not infrequently seen in the Mediterranean Sea and records exist in the Dardanelles Strait, it is unclear whether they historically reached deeper basins of Sea of Marmara, Black Sea and Azov Sea.

 Social behaviour

-Basking sharks are usually solitary but during summer months in particular they aggregate in dense patches of zooplankton where they engage in social behaviour.
+Basking sharks are usually solitary, but during summer months in particular, they aggregate in dense patches of zooplankton, where they engage in social behaviour.
 They can form sex-segregated shoals, usually in small numbers (three or four), but reportedly up to 100 individuals.
 Small schools in the Bay of Fundy and the Hebrides have been seen swimming nose to tail in circles; their social behaviour in summer months has been studied and is thought to represent courtship.